Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 \subsubsection{Discrete adiabatic method}

-An algorithm based on the discrete adiabatic method was proposed in Ref.~\cite{costa_optimal_2021}, achieving the optimal scaling $O(\kappa \log(1/\varepsilon))$ of the query complexity in $\varepsilon$ and $\kappa$.
+The algorithm using the discrete adiabatic method proposed in Ref.~\cite{costa_optimal_2021} achieves optimal scaling $O(\kappa \log(1/\varepsilon))$ in terms of the query complexity in $\varepsilon$ and $\kappa$.
 The adiabatic methods for solving quantum linear systems, such as that in \cref{sec:time-opt-adiabatic}, are based on continuous adiabatic theorems.
-In the continuous case, the adiabatic parameter is varied continuously and slow enough to stay in the ground state of a Hamiltonian as the system evolves.
-Similar to other applications of AQC, the main idea is to write a time-dependent Hamiltonian resulting from a linear interpolation between two time-independent Hamiltonians as follows

-where the function $f(t)$ is the schedule function, as discussed in \cref{sec:time-opt-adiabatic}.
-For the quantum linear systems problem, there exists some eigenstate of $H_1$, encoding the solution of the linear system problem.
-The basic idea of the AQC method is to have an eigenstate of $H_0$ that is easy to prepare in order to move from the eigenstate of $H_0$ to the eigenstate $H_1$.
-This can be done by staying in the same eigenstate of \cref{eq:Ham_prob} from $t=0$ to $t=1$, since $H(0)=H_0$ and $H(1)=H_1$.

 The adiabatic theorem indicates the optimal rate for updating the Hamiltonian from $t=0$ in order to minimize the error between the actual, $\ket{\widetilde{\psi}(t)}$, and the ideal, $\ket{\psi(t)}$, eigenstate of $H(t)$.
-The adiabatic theorem then explores properties of the Hamiltonian, such as its gap $\delta(f(t))$ between the eigenvalue of the desired eigenstate and the rest of the spectrum of $H(t)$ and its first and second derivative in respect to the parameter $t$, i.e., $H^{(k)}(t)\coloneqq d^k H(f(t))/dt^k$ for $k=1,2$.
+Given a scheduling function as introduced in \cref{subsec:adiabaticevolution}, the adiabatic theorem then explores properties of the Hamiltonian.
+Important studied properties are the gap $\delta(f(t))$ between the eigenvalue of the desired eigenstate and the rest of the spectrum of $H(t)$, and its first and second derivative with respect to the parameter $t$, i.e., $H^{(k)}(t)\coloneqq d^k H(f(t))/dt^k$ for $k=1,2$.
 More concretely, from Ref.~\cite{jansen2007bounds}, the ideal evolution can be analyzed by building the ideal adiabatic Hamiltonian $H_A(t)$, defined as

 where $T$ is the parameter called the runtime of AQC and